Kefuri/CharlieHR-Tech-Test/README.md

 ### Next Birthday Function

 - Take the date_of_birth instance variable
+- If user's birth month is before current month:
   - Take Date.today.year and add 1
   - Output date_of_birth with current year + 1
+- If user's birth month is current month:
+  - If user's birth day is after current day:
+    - Use current year
+  - If user's birth day is the current day:
+    - Use next year
+  - If user's birth day is before current day:
+    - Use next year
+- If user's birth month is after current month, use current year.

 ## Testing